-Many diverse communities in San Diego County — such as those within City Heights, El Cajon, South Bay, and Southeast San Diego — continue to face health disparities that, in turn, negatively affect their wellbeing.
+Many diverse communities in San Diego County — face health disparities that, affect their wellbeing.
 Improving health outcomes remains as one of the most essential approaches to achieving community wellbeing.

 While socioeconomic factors such as race, ethnicity, age, income, and employment have been recognized as important indicators of health outcomes, the significance of health literacy in affecting health outcomes has been largely overlooked.
-The American Medical Association, in fact, indicates that poor health literacy may be one of the stronger predictors of health outcomes among all factors.
+The American Medical Association indicates that poor health literacy may be one of the stronger predictors of health outcomes among all factors.

 We believe that addressing the social determinants of health through health promotion & education efforts will make the biggest impact.

-We reduce health disparities and improve the overall wellbeing of underserved communities in San Diego County.
+To reduce health disparities and improve the overall wellbeing of underserved communities by

-develop appropriate interventions addressing health needs and literacy
+culturally appropriate programs addressing community health and literacy needs

-nurture effective communication and understanding between healthcare providers and community members
+nurture effective communication and understanding health literacy and aligned needs

-We foster collaborative partnerships that allow us to combine resources and efforts as more efficient methods towards improving health and overall community wellbeing in San Diego County.
+foster collaborative partnerships that allows combination of aligned resources and efforts effectively and efficiently towards improving health and overall community wellbeing.

 Uchey Dijeh DrPh MPH